Harshitha-M08/PrathamChikitse/README.md

 ---

 ## Note on AI
-The AI assistant uses `gemini-1.5-flash` model.
-If `GEMINI_API_KEY` is not set, it shows a helpful error message.
+The AI assistant uses `Llama 3.3` model.
+If `GROQ_API_KEY` is not set, it shows a helpful error message.
 The rest of the app functions completely offline.